dotansimha/graphql-yoga/.changeset/green-mirrors-brush.md

 '@graphql-yoga/plugin-persisted-operations': minor
 ---

-Allow operations persisted as an AST, and disable validation by default.
-If you still want to validate persisted operations, you can set `skipValidation` to false
+Allow operations persisted as an AST, and disable validation by default, add `skipDocumentValidation` flag to disable validation for persisted operations.